 The LDAT program is about building partnerships that focus on primary prevention work in your community.
-The members of an LDAT commit to working together as a coalition to promote social inclusion and to community-driven, evidence informed approaches that strengthen protective factors against AOD misuse.
+The members of an LDAT commit to working together as a team to promote social inclusion and to community-driven, evidence informed approaches that strengthen protective factors against AOD misuse.
 Your LDAT could include representatives of local government, local community groups, local traders/business associations, police, schools, and local not-for-profit organisations.

 Communities will need to form groups with cross sector representatives and apply to become an LDAT.
 In round 2, LDAT’s will receive a minimum of $10,000 to either develop their LDAT further or implement activity/s.
 An invitation-only grant round will be open on 15 August where invited LDATs will be invited to apply for further funding of up to $40,000 (including the initial $10,000).